 note: adopted 1950; although used as such, "Inno e Marcia Pontificale" is not officially a national anthem but rather a hymn meant to appeal to Roman Catholics throughout the world

-Honduras name: "Himno Nacional de Honduras" (National Anthem of Honduras)
+name: "Himno Nacional de Honduras" (National Anthem of Honduras)

 lyrics/music: Augusto Constancio COELLO/Carlos HARTLING